Rookout/docs/docs/go-container-tutorial.md

 ### 1. Add the stub GoSDK Package

 Rookout for Go is a private package.
-However, to allow seemless integration during developement, we publish a stub package that can be integrated as a placeholder and replaced by the real package during deployment.
+However, to allow seamless integration during development, we publish a stub package that can be integrated as a placeholder and replaced by the real package during deployment.
 Go ahead and add it as a dependency:
 ```bash